snwh/zombie-icon-theme/README.md

-# Humanitary Icons
+# Zombie Icons

-A fork of the [elementary icons](https://github.com/elementary/icons) using a neutral palette.
+A revival of the Human icon theme

-Like the original theme, these icons are licensed under the terms of the GNU General Public License.
-Redistributing, forking, remixing, etc. is encouraged!
+Zombie is distributed under the terms of a Creative Commons Attribution-Share Alike 4.0 license.

-## Installation
+## Installation & Usage

-To use "Humanitary" copy the icon theme to your Home folder:
+To use "Zombie" copy the icon theme to your Home folder:

-    cp -r Humanitary/ $HOME/.local/share/icons/Humanitary
+    cp -r Zombie/ $HOME/.local/share/icons/Zombie
-    cp -r Humanitary/ $HOME/.icons/Humanitary
+    cp -r Zombie/ $HOME/.icons/Zombie

 and choose it from a tweak tool or use the terminal:

-    gsettings set org.gnome.desktop.interface icon-theme "Humanitary"
+    gsettings set org.gnome.desktop.interface icon-theme "Zombie"